filterpaper/filterpaper.github.io/qmk/workflow.md

 {% endraw %}
 ```

-Do note that proper spacing is important for the workflow file.
-The file is saved automatically.
+Do note that proper spacing is important in the workflow `yml` file.

 ## Customising the Workflow

-Change the file name under `keyboard:` to the name of your json file.
-You can add additional entries here to build more than one keyboard.
+Change the file name under `keyboard:` to the name of your json file (`- cradio.json` in the example above).
+You can add additional json file entries to build more than one keyboard.
 Each file name must be prefixed with a dash `-` character.
+The `keymap:` section uses your GitHub username as default with the variable `${{ github.actor }}`.
+If you used a different keymap name for the json file in the first step, change this section accordingly.

 ## Committing the Workflow